 102 Introduction to Social Work

 An overview of the function of social work in the social welfare service system.
 Emphasis on characteristics of social work as a helping profession and the expectations of persons trained in this field.

 214 Patterns of Socialization

 Interaction of persons and society as seen against the background of varied societal opportunities and expectations; integration of related social science knowledge with specific application to social work practice.

 217, 218 Social Welfare as a Social Institution

 Social welfare in modern America; historical development and current institutional nature; aspects of social agencies and social work as functioning in this system; consideration of programs designed to meet specific needs and problems; evaluation of the effectiveness of current programs; evaluation of social welfare and its future direction.
 Prerequisite, six semester hours of sociology or permission of the instructor.

 318 Social Work in Special Practice Fields

 An in-depth study of programs and policies in a specialized area of social service.
 Unique needs of the service population and appropriate interventive techniques are emphasized.
 Offered every third year.

 322, 409 Social Work Methods I, II

-The theory and application of the principles underlying social work methods of intervention and treatment in the fields of public and private welfare.
+The theory and application of the principles underlying social work methods of intervention and treatment in social welfare agencies and organizations.
 Prerequisite, Social Work 217.

+3 credits

+3 credits

+0 to 3 credits

+1 credit

+3 credits

+3. 3 credits

+3 credits

+3. 3 credits

+.

+3 credits

+rier

 349 Methods of Social Work Research

 The application of the basic techniques of social research to the study of social work problems and programs.
 Research projects for community social agencies are conducted by students.
 Prerequisite, Social Work 217.

 415, 416 Field Work Seminar in Social Work I, II

 Weekly seminar session focusing on theoretical concepts and analysis of field experience.
 Material draws directly on student's agency practice.
-To be taken concurrently with Field Work in Social Work I, II.
+To be taken concurrently with Field Work in Social Work I. II.

 417, 418 Field Work in Social Work I, II

 Supervised experience in methods of social work in a community social welfare agency with direct involvement in delivery of service.
 A variety of agencies and methods are used, with each student assigned to a specific agency.
 Sixteen hours of field work per week.
 To be taken concurrently with Field Work Seminar in Social Work.
 Prerequisite, permission of the department.
-Extra tuition fee, \$80.00 each semester.
+Extra tuition fee. \$80.00 each semester.

 453; 454 Special Studies in Social Work

-Directed study planned and conducted with reference to the needs of those students who are candidates for honors in Sociology/Social Work.
+Directed study planned and conducted with reference to the needs of those students who are candidates for honors in Social Work.
 Qualified students who are not candidates for such honors but who desire to undertake special work in the department are also admitted.

 Off Campus Program

 The Appalachian Semester

 Western Maryland College participates in a specialized program of study at Union College in Kentucky.
 The Appalachian Semester offers mature students a unique educational opportunity to devote their full time to studying the Appalachian region-its strengths, its problems, and its challenges.
-The program's objectives are to promote in-depth awareness and understanding of life in Appalachia from an interdisciplinary approach and to provide an academic setting for understanding and participating in the dynamics of life in the area.
-This comprehensive academic program, which includes both classroom and field experience, provides 15 semester hours of credit in sociology and offers the student the opportunity to become actively involved in a unique part of American Society.

 SPANISH (93)

+See Foreign Languages.

 STATISTICS (96)

 Professor Law; Associate Professors Olsh and Seidel; Assistant Professor Claycombe, Adjunct Instructor Dawkins

+No major is offered in this field.